The

 such raid, he and his soldiers attacked and destroyed the ancient

-the attack took place on a Sunday.
-It is believed that the Bishop
+worshippers, the attack took place on a Sunday.
+It is believed that

-for the diocese was present to give Confirmation.
-This would account
+the Bishop for the diocese was present to give Confirmation.
+This

-for the church being ‘extra full’.
-The ‘brave’
+would account for the church being ‘extra full’.
+The

-English soldiers burst open the doors and killed everyone they found
+‘brave’ English soldiers burst open the doors and killed

 The